 Inheritance tax is not widely understood, perhaps not surprisingly because few of us like to think about what will happen when we die.
 However, with a little knowledge and advance planning, you can make a significant impact on how much of your estate you can leave to your loved ones.

 Sky high house prices in many areas of the country, and a tax threshold that has been fixed for more than 10 years, mean that more people than ever are finding themselves and their loved ones facing an inheritance tax bill.
-In fact, recent statistics from HMRC show that the government raised over £5.4bn from inheritance tax in the 2018/19 tax year alone, with average liable estates paying £179,000 in tax.
-HMRC received a total of £5.2bn from inheritance tax in 2019/20 tax year.
-Although this is a slight decrease on the preceding tax year, recent years have seen a growing number of estates finding themselves caught with a bill to pay.
+In fact, recent statistics from HMRC show that it received a total of £6.054 in the 2021/22 tax year alone, up £730m compared to the previous tax year.

 What is inheritance tax?